-Weekly hours of support allocated to each user will be identified through a needs and risk assessment undertaken by the Provider.
-The average weekly support hours for each user in the service will be between 2 and 3, delivered at intervals agreed with Service Users.
+The service will provide emergency refuge short-term support for up to six months.
+Weekly hours of support allocated to each woman will be identified through a needs and risk assessment undertaken by the Service Provider.
+The average weekly support hours for each user in the service will be between 2 and 3, delivered at intervals agreed with each person.

-The provider will carry out capable risk assessments in accordance with the organisation's policies and procedures prior to providing the service and the QAF standards as described in Appendix 3.
-Risk assessments will be regularly reviewed, particularly upon further incident.

-The service will be available Monday to Friday, with an out of hours service operating outside of office hours.
-Staff will work flexibly to ensure that Service User's needs are met including evenings and weekends as needed.
+The Provider will carry out risk assessments in accordance with the organisation's policies and procedures prior to providing the service and the QAF standards as described in Kingston in Appendix 3.
+The service will be available Monday to Friday, with an additional out of hours service.
+Staff however will work flexibly to ensure that Service User's needs are met including evenings and weekends as needed.
+The Service Provider be required to provide clear contact details for use during office hours and a telephone number for emergency use at all times.